Sleep Cycle & Bedtime Calculator

 Why are sleep cycles 90 minutes?

-Each sleep cycle includes light sleep, deep sleep, and REM (dream) sleep.
-Cycles average 90 minutes, though early cycles have more deep sleep and later cycles more REM.
+Each cycle progresses through light sleep, deep (slow-wave) sleep, and REM sleep.
+The full sequence takes roughly 90 minutes on average, though early-night cycles lean heavier on deep sleep and later cycles on REM.

 How many sleep cycles do I need?

-Most adults need 5–6 cycles (7.5–9 hours).
-Less than 4 cycles (6 hours) consistently impairs cognition, immune function, and emotional regulation.
+Most adults need 5–6 cycles per night (7.5–9 hours).
+Consistently getting fewer than 4 cycles (6 hours) impairs cognition, immune function, emotional regulation, and metabolism over time.

 Why do I feel worse after sleeping longer?

-Waking mid-cycle causes sleep inertia — grogginess that can last 1–2 hours.
-Timing your alarm to the end of a cycle (even if it means less total sleep) often feels better.
+Waking mid-cycle — especially during deep sleep — causes sleep inertia, a state of grogginess that can last 1–2 hours.
+Timing your alarm to the end of a cycle, even if it means slightly less total sleep, often feels significantly better.

 Related Calculators